Topologically invariant $\sigma$-ideals on the Hilbert cube: Introduction and survey of principal results

-Next, we describe three classes of topologically invariant $\sigma$-ideals $\I$ with $\sigma$-compact base on the Hilbert cube whose cardinal characteristics coincide with the respective cardinal characteristics of the ideal $\M$.
-In the following definition by $\HH(\II^\w)$ we denote the (Polish) group of homeomorphisms of the Hilbert cube $\II^\w$, endowed with the compact-open topology.
+Next, we describe certain topologically invariant $\sigma$-ideals $\I$ with $\sigma$-compact base on the Hilbert cube whose cardinal characteristics coincide with the respective cardinal characteristics of the ideal $\M$.
+In the following definition for a compact topological space $X$ by $\K(X)$ we shall denote the family of all compact subsets of $X$ endowed with the Vietoris topology.
+The hyperspace $\K(X)$ is partially ordered by the inclusion relation.